myfatemi04/trie-monorepo/README.md

 I had no idea how to do this, so I did some digging and found [this article](https://www.shubhamdipt.com/blog/how-to-create-a-systemd-service-in-linux/).
 It took some debugging, but I was finally able to get a service running.

+## Command-Line Interface (CLI)

+How do I install the CLI?

+### `npm install trie-cli-myfatemi04`

+How do I use the CLI?

+For the most up-to-date information about how to use the CLI, check out the `README.md` in the `cli/` folder.

 ## CLI <--> Server

 How does the CLI interact with the server?